CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 - The lair currently houses fewer than twenty goblins.

 - The leader of the goblins is a bugbear named Klarg, who answers to King Grol, the chief of the Cragmaw tribe.
-King Grol resides in Cragmaw Castle, located approximately twenty miles northeast of the Cragmaw hideout within Neverwinter Wood.
+King Grol resides in Cragmaw Castle, located approximately twenty miles northeast of the Cragmaw hideout within Reddwall Wood.

 - Klarg received a messenger goblin from King Grol a few days ago.
-The messenger conveyed that an entity known as the Black Spider was compensating the Cragmaws to monitor and apprehend the dwarf Gundren Rockseeker.
-The orders were to capture Gundren along with any possessions and deliver them to King Grol.
-Klarg adhered to these instructions, resulting in Gundren's ambush and subsequent capture, including a map in his possession.
+The messenger conveyed that an entity known as the Black Spider was compensating the Cragmaws to monitor and apprehend the molekin Burrowbard Stoneseeker.
+The orders were to capture Burrowbard along with any possessions and deliver them to King Grol.
+Klarg adhered to these instructions, resulting in Burrowbard's ambush and subsequent capture, including a map in his possession.

-- The dwarf and his map were successfully handed over to King Grol as per instructions.
-The dwarf's human companion is currently held captive in the "eating cave" (area 6).
+- The molekin and his map were successfully handed over to King Grol as per instructions.
+The molekin's human companion is currently held captive in the "eating cave" (area 6).
 ```

 ### 1. Cave Mouth